1josephsR/Mental-health-website/README.md

 # Mental-health-website
-mental health and why is matters because it effects people in different ways
+Mental health and why is matters because it effects people in different ways.